Tsmith5151/recommendation-systems/README.md

 ___________

 ## Overview

-A sample of anonymized user data includes several variables representing users’ selected interests as well as how they interact with courses and assessments.
-The objective is to leverage the dataset to calculate a score that represents similarity between all active users.
+The objective of this project is to build an recommendation system which returns a collection of users whom share similar profiles and interactions with a given user of interest.
+The dataset consists of anonymized user data captured from an online platform that includes features such as user interests, assessment scores, course viewing details, and tagged categories.

-The result from the recommender application can be accessible via a RESTful API.
+For this project, we will build a recommender system to first generate a user-item matrix to compute a pairwise similarity metric across all users and in return is utilized to rank the top users that are most similar to a given user.
+The result from the recommender application can be accessible via a RESTful API that is hosted locally (for now).
 The endpoint will take a given user's unique ID and then return the top '5' most similar users.
-Here we will be using Flask-RESTful, which is just an extension for Flask that adds support for quickly building REST APIs in Python.
+For this project we will be using Flask-RESTful, which is just an extension for Flask that adds support for quickly building REST APIs in Python.
-In addition, the back-end database SQLite.

 _______
 ## Data Overview
 This document is accompanied by four csv files with the following tables: